Embracing a Multigenerational Workforce: A School Nursing Perspective

 School nurses today emphasize health maintenance and health promotion.
 They offer health education, including anticipatory guidance, screening, and surveillance for school staff, students, and families.
 They administer care for chronic conditions such as asthma, diabetes, epilepsy, mental health issues, and obesity, as well as treat acute illnesses.
 The involvement in school-aged children’s health requirements has increased substantially since the early 1900s.
 School nurses are as essential then as they are now and are well-positioned to play a pivotal role in promoting health equity and academic outcomes by removing learning barriers (Johnson, 2017).
 Additionally, they are part of a directive to advance the profession, including demonstrating the vital work that school nurses do and revealing the value of working in a multigenerational profession.

-In the most recent school nursing workforce study, Willgerodt et al. (2018) report that over 75% of the current public health school nursing workforce is over 40.
-The generational cohorts from the most recent data available indicate that among U.S. school nurses, approximately 48% are Baby Boomers, 28% are Generation X, and 24% are Generation Y. Specifically, 5.4% report their age as less than 30, 18.7% are between the ages of 31-40, 27.9% are between the ages of 41-50, 34% between 51-60, and 14% over 60.
+In the most recent school nursing workforce study, Willgerodt et al. (2024) report that over 70% of the current public health school nursing workforce is over 40.
+The generational cohorts from the most recent school health data available indicate that among U.S. registered nurses, the age of the largest group of school nurses swings closer to Baby Boomers.
+Specifically, 6.2% report their age as less than 30, 24.4% are between the ages of 31-40, 27.7% are between the ages of 41-50, 25.8% between 51-60, and 15.1% over 60 (Willgerodt et al., 2024).
 Of concern is that only 5.4% report being less than 30.
 This small percentage captures Generation Z and worries many about developing a school nursing pipeline, including the value of professional mentoring and specialty-specific knowledge shared among generations.

 Embracing a Multigenerational Work Environment